Radha Stirling: Criticism of the British Foreign Office

-Stirling has called for increase travel warnings, saying "no-one would really be aware" of the severity of cyber-crime laws in the UAE, and the "FCO had failed to adequately warn tourists about them."
-Over Billy Hood's detention, she said “These are not isolated incidents but repeat patterns and this is why Baroness Whitaker, Andy Slaughter and other MP’s have called on the foreign office to increase their travel warnings and even sanction the UAE over the abuse of Brits in detention."
+Stirling has called for increased travel warnings, saying "no-one would really be aware" of the severity of cyber-crime laws in the UAE, and the "FCO had failed to adequately warn tourists about them."
+Over Billy Hood's detention, she said "These are not isolated incidents but repeat patterns and this is why Baroness Whitaker, Andy Slaughter and other MP's have called on the foreign office to increase their travel warnings and even sanction the UAE over the abuse of Brits in detention."

-Stirling accused the Foreign Commonwealth and Development Office of “working too strongly in cooperation with the UAE Government”.
-She criticised the FCO for providing advice to British travellers which “really falls short of the reality of the situation”.
+Stirling accused the Foreign Commonwealth and Development Office of "working too strongly in cooperation with the UAE Government".
+She criticised the FCO for providing advice to British travellers which "really falls short of the reality of the situation".
 Stirling also worked with Billy Barclay, who said "that the embassy was advising the family against campaigning for his release.
-“In fact, it was only as a result of the campaign…that he is home today."
+"In fact, it was only as a result of the campaign...that he is home today."